XPMUser/XPMUser.github.io/README.md

 - 2.45.0 | The Earth Tower!

-  The Earth Tower is back in business plus, you can have All-Out-Attack once the energy's full.
+  The Earth Tower is back in business and plus, you can have All-Out-Attack once the energy's full.

 - 3.0.0 | Coming Soon!

-  TBA
+  The Lost Island doesn't exist anymore.

 - 6.136.0 | Coming Soon!
 NEW AVATAR!?
 EW!
 2